twpayne/chezmoi/docs/REFERENCE.md

 the GitHub API request, with a higher rate limit (currently 5,000 requests per hour per user).

-In practice, GitHub API rate limits are high enough that you should never need to set a token, unless you are sharing a source IP address with many other GitHub users.
+In practice, GitHub API rate limits are high enough that you should rarely need to set a token, unless you are sharing a source IP address with many other GitHub users.
 If needed, the GitHub documentation describes how to [create a personal access